FordJ2/quickfix/README.md

 ###### **how to install**

 [Click here](https://github.com/wncry/quickfix/archive/main.zip) to download the zip file.
 Alternitivly you can click on the `[⬇CODE]` in green.
-Once it is downloaded, follow the specific instructions below to install `quickfix`.
+Once it is downloaded, follow the specific instructions below to finish installing the program.

 1. Download and install the latest version of python: https://www.python.org/downloads/.
 2. After completely installing python, open up either `Terminal` on Mac, or `Command Prompt` on Windows.